imisamarti/TransparentSearchButton/README.md

 ### Installation

-No need to download, just copy past into your project!
+No need to download, just copy & paste into your project!

 ### Development